 As in the stage version, Hopkins’ screenplay is structured around three extended dialogue scenes, but the cinematic version plays with flashbacks and editing to create a more dream-like and unreliable narrative.

 Even in comparison with his previous works with Lumet, The Offence challenges Connery in a role that few other big movie stars of the time would have gone near.
 It seems incredibly brave in retrospect, for him to play a character who is painted as both abusive and abused through the course of the drama.
 What’s more, Johnson is balding, overweight, and given to terrifying fits of anger and upset.

 In an interview sometime before the film’s release, Connery remarked: “I will be interested in how the public takes it… Some people may detest [my] character.
 The British have always been so anti-analysis in every sense of the word, but this film goes into analysis of why this detective became what he is.”

 Artful as it is, the film is relentlessly bleak and audiences simply didn’t come out to see it.
-Although the executives at United Artists were true to their word in backing the film, Connery was vocal in the press about their mishandling of its release, arguing that they should have aimed to premiere the movie that the Curzon in London rather than the Odeon Leicester Square.
+Although the executives at United Artists were true to their word in backing the film, Connery was vocal in the press about the studio’s mishandling of its release, arguing that they should have aimed to premiere the movie at the Curzon in London rather than the Odeon Leicester Square.

 Though far from perfect, The Offence remains an interesting curio, especially for Connery’s brave, wrenching performance and the way its narrative represents cycles of abuse.
 Love or hate it, the film is arguably the most experimental film born out of an actor-director collaboration defined by departures from form.